Learn the RIGHT way to set up profitable eCommerce Facebook ads

 Not particularly engaging is it…

-The first ad should not be selling – it should be educating your potential customers about your brand and product benefits.
+The first ad should not be a hard-sell – it should be educating your potential customers about your brand and product benefits.

 And to do this successfully, you need to know what your customers actually want.